RevoVog/WindVdetect/README.md

 # WindVdetect
-Offensive side EDR (Endpoint Detection and Response) tools for windows
+Offensive side EDR (Endpoint Detection and Response) tools for windows / Linux, Shows System info in a nice Dashboard in a LAN (for now)
+---

 ### Data Collection